Active Objects, Surfaces and Zones

 Exploring the potential of luminous surfaces, interactive controls, and digital content for retail applications

-Beyond the final thesis document, I would like to expand on the context, content and relevance of the research.
+I won’t repeat the content in the thesis document – but I will use this blog post to expand on the context, content and relevance of the research.
 Here goes….

 Part I: Preface – The Story of My Thesis

 I earned two degrees in architectural design: So how exactly did I wind up researching interactive retail lighting controls for my final design thesis?